qiubit/mystic-ai/README.md

 - Interactive card shuffling and selection animation
 - AI-powered tarot readings generated using Together.ai and Llama-3.3-70B-Instruct-Turbo
 - Secure server-side API key handling for Vercel deployment
+- Post-reading experience with options to download or generate a new reading

 ## How it Works